Broken Wheat | Godhumai Rava Payasam | Cracked Wheat Kheer

 3 Ingredients Bean dip

 This time, she has come up with 4 ingredients recipes.
-I wanted to work on some Indian recipes that can be made with just 4 ingredients, so the first recipe is a classic payasam / kheer recipe.
+I wanted to work on some Indian recipes that can be made with just 4 ingredients, so the first recipe is a classic payasam/kheer recipe.

 If you ignore the garnish, this technically can be treated as a 3 ingredients recipe.
-I am not a big fan of garnishes in payasam, but my husband loves the cashews and the raisins in them, so I usually add it.
+I am not a big fan of garnishes in payasam, but my husband loves the cashews and the raisins in them, so I usually add them.

 I have several Payasam / Kheer recipes in the blog, but broken wheat payasam was something I have wanted to make for quite some time.
 I love broken wheat/cracked wheat and this godhumai rava payasam is made with that.
 I have been using broken wheat in all forms for quite a while and this payasam adds to my list.

 This recipe uses plain milk in the payasam, but this can be made with coconut milk to make it vegan or with a combination of evaporated milk and regular milk.
-Also I have used jaggery to sweeten the payasam.
+Also, I have used jaggery to sweeten the payasam.
 We could use sugar as well to make it.

 Preparation time - 5 minutes